mpievolbio-scicomp/cancer_sim/README.md

 To make the system more realistic and allow for some degree of growth inside the tumour, we introduced a death process.
 Every time step, after all cells attempt their division, a number of random cells expires leaving their position free to host a new cancer cell.

+After the simulation, frequency of each mutataion in the tumour is quantified and exported to a file.
+We introduces variable amount sequencing noise (cite williams) which makes output data more biologically realistic.
-After the simulation, tumour can be sampled and number, or frequency of mutations quantified and visualized as hustogram of mutation frequencies.
+Further, tumour can be sampled and number, or frequency of mutations quantified and visualized as histogram of mutation frequencies.

 Simulation is written in Python and can be imported as Anaconda package.